 - Manufacturer and type of radio modules

 If the PCB has been prepared accordingly, we charge 240 Euro for the matching of a single-band antenna.
 The matching of multiband antennas costs 240 Euro per band.
 If possible, frequency bands which are close together are combined and considered as one band.
-Here are a few examples.
-NB-IoT antennas for band 8 and band 20 or GNSS antennas for GPS and Glonass are considered as one band.
+Here are a few examples: NB-IoT antennas for band 8 and band 20 or GNSS antennas for GPS and Glonass are considered as one band.
 The four different frequency bands or regions of SIGFOX are all in the range from 900 MHz to 1000 MHz and can be combined if necessary.
 This is similar for LoRa and LoRaWAN.
-Quadband antennas for GSM 850, GSM 900, GSM 1800 and GSM 1900 are considered as two bands because GSM 850 and GSM 900 is overlapping like GSM 1800 and GSM 1900.
-Only if further cellular bands below 800 MHz or above 2000 MHz are added, further costs will be incurred.
-If the first measurement shows that an antenna for three bands is easy to match, only two bands will be charged.
+Quadband antennas for GSM 850, GSM 900, GSM 1800 and GSM 1900 are considered as two bands because GSM 850 and GSM 900 overlap like GSM 1800 and GSM 1900.
+If cellular bands below 800 MHz or above 2000 MHz are added, further costs will be incurred.
+If the first measurement shows that an antenna for three bands is easy to match, only two bands will be charged for.

 We measure and record the actual status (return loss), simulate a matching network, adapt the antenna with 2 to 4 components, specify the components and measure the return loss again.
 If the simulation shows that antenna matching is impossible, we stop immediately and only calculate the partial step.
 In addition, devices in series production can also be measured on a test sample basis.
 Since the PCB material is included in the matching network, it should not be changed.
 On the other hand, this means that a change in the PCB material requires a review of the matching network.

 The preparation of the PCB will be charged on a time and material basis.
 If no U.FL socket is planned on the PCB, we place a socket manually by hand.
 It is possible that the board will not be functional after this manual rework.
-If there is not enough space for a U.FL socket, we need partially assembled PCBs without radio modules or desolder the radio modules from the PCB.
-How to place this U.FL socket on the PCB was explained in the IoT / M2M cookbook.
+If there is not enough space for a U.FL socket, we need a partially assembled PCBs without radio modules or we desolder the radio modules from the PCB.
+Instricutions on placing the U.FL socket on the PCB is explained in the IoT / M2M cookbook.

 Furthermore, there is the option of accompanying the radio certification.
-In addition, we offer the inspection of the PCBs on the routing of the tracks and the inspection of the schematics at extra cost.
-If internal development capacities are lacking, the akorIoT team will be happy to take over the task.
+In addition, we offer services around the inspection of the PCBs on the routing of the tracks and the inspection of the schematics at extra cost.
+If internal development capacities are lacking in your business, the akorIoT team will be happy to take over the task.